 The latest information, resources and links will be posted here to assist in providing Life Saving Victoria (LSV) members and stakeholders with the most relevant and up-to-date information regarding COVID-19.

 Information is changing quickly, we take advice from the Federal Government through the State Government’s Department of Health and Human Service (DHHS) and will use their information for the most up-to-date advice.
-For the most up-to-date information, including the latest government advice and updates, visit the DHHS website or the Victorian Government’s health alert page.
+For the most up-to-date information, including the latest government advice and updates, visit the DHHS website.

 Below you will find information including: